SystemsApproach/ops/control.rst

 that accesses the API or GUI portal with some prescribed level of privilege.
-There is not necessarily a one-to-one relationship between users and Core-defined subscribers, and more importantly, not all devices have subscribers, as would be the case with IoT devices that are not typically associated with a particular person.
+There is not necessarily a one-to-one relationship between users and Core-defined subscribers, and more importantly, not all devices have subscribers; a concrete example would be IoT devices that are not typically associated with a particular person.

 5.1 Design Overview